System Prices Analysis Report: Reporting on February 2021

 This graph shows the volumes of actions removed due to DMAT Tagging.

-Daily percentage of Arbitrage Tagged volume
+Daily volume of Arbitrage Tagged volume

 Short Term Operating Reserve (STOR) costs and volumes